hlctr/hlctr/README.md

 - 📫 How to reach me: **alcantara.he@outlook.com**

-- ⚡ Fun fact: **I like read books and series about Sci-Fi, I like to understand how things work, do it yourself and I love science in general📚.**
+- ⚡ Fun fact: **I like books and series about Sci-Fi, I like to understand how things work, do it yourself and I love science in general📚.**

 <h3 align="left">let's get in touch :</h3>
 <p align="left">